eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 Now, that you know the basic operations you can perform on a singleton, you can extend the `hello` contract `hi` action to:

-- Implement a `stats` singleton which stores statistical data about the `hi` action number of executions,
+- Instantiate a `stats` singleton which stores statistical data about the `hi` action number of executions.
-- Implement `getstats` action to read the stats singleton,
+- Implement `getstats` action to read the stats singleton.
 - Implement `deletestats` action to delete the stats singleton.

-The hello.hpp file should look like this:
+The hello.hpp file can look like this:

 ```cpp
 #include <eosio/eosio.hpp>